cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

         > Context Aware Access logs

-- _Rationale:_ OMB M-21-31, Improving the Federal Government's Investigative and Remediation Capabilities Related to Cybersecurity Incidents, provides guidance on log retention for federal agencies.
-The memorandum defines the types of logs that must be retained at each maturity level for log retention.
+- _Rationale:_ This policy ensures enhanced security by centralizing critical logs in the agency's Security Information and Event Management (SIEM) system, enabling timely detection and response to potential security incidents.
+It also aids in regulatory compliance, maintaining the confidentiality, integrity, and availability of the agency's information systems.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping